-1. These regulations may be cited as the Streets and Buildings Regulations, 1946, and shall come into operation on the 1st day of September, 1946.
+1. These regulations may be cited as the Streets and Buildings Regulations.

 2. In these regulations-

 "approved" in relation to any material, means approved by the appropriate authority; "cubical content" in relation to the measurement of a building, means the space contained within the external surface of its walls and roof and the upper surface of the floor of the lowest storey, and, in the case of a pitched roof, to the underside of the uppermost ceiling;